 Excessive drinking can wreak havoc on your mind.
 However, numerous studies have shown that drinking alcohol in moderation (for men, no more than two drinks per day; for women, no more than one) can improve your cognitive function and memory.

 The reason for this?
-Alcohol contains antioxidants, which benefits brain health.
-Some studies have shown that moderate drinkers outscore both nondrinkers and heavy drinkers in specific tests of cognition and memory.
+Alcohol contains antioxidants, which benefit brain health.
+Some studies have shown that moderate drinkers outscore both non-drinkers and heavy drinkers in specific tests of cognition and memory.

 Even better news: Alcohol may be able to lower the risk of Alzheimer’s disease.

 In one French study, researchers found that two glasses of wine consumed daily reduced the risk of Alzheimer’s by an astonishing 45%!
 Once again, another reminder to just not overdo it.